ebreton/flask-bootstrap/README.md

 ### Main features

 - **Dev friendly**: A Makefile will allow to quickly setup the dev environment.
-The application can be run locally with hot reloading of the code, or without.
-With DB or without.
-Emulating Heroku context or not. `make deploy` will push the app online.
+  - The application can be run locally with hot reloading of the code, or without.
+  - Emulating Heroku context or not.
+  - With DB or without.
-- **Out-of-the-box** deployment to Heroku
+- **Out-of-the-box** deployment to Heroku with `make deploy`
 - **Support for DB**... but... **not mandatory**.
 - **Configuration through environement variables** in a `.env` file: mainly for Heroku, and storage type.
 - **Automated** testing and deployment: connected to Travis and Codecov, relies on Heroku toolbelt for deployment.